ericandrewlewis/https-http2-and-wordpress/about-https.md

 sends an HTTP request to a web server for the content of a webpage, and the web server returns the content in an HTTP response.

 HTTP is insecure.
-Any data a browser sends to a web server over HTTP is out in the open.
+Any data a browser sends to a web server over HTTP is in plaintext.
 Anyone connected to a wireless network can look at data being transferred over HTTP by anyone else on the network.
+This has security implications (user account data), but also personal information.
+Just the fact that you're visiting certain websites paints a portrait.

+On top of that, connections are not authenticated.
+Websites served over HTTP can be spoofed by attackers.

-HTTPS is a secure version of HTTP, providing **privacy** and **authenticity** for data transfer.
+HTTPS is a secure version of HTTP, providing **encryption** and **authenticity** for data transfer.
 For example, if a user submits their credit card information on a website to buy a product, the data must be sent over HTTPS.

 ## What is HTTPS not?

-HTTPS provides security of **authenticity**, **privacy** and **integrity** for data transfer.
+HTTPS provides security of **authenticity** and **encryption** for data transfer.
 It **does not** make your website immune to other security vulnerabilities.
-If a website has a user login protected section, a hacker can still attempt to break into it with brute force, with or without HTTPS.
+If a website has a user login protected section, a hacker can still attempt to break into it with brute force, over HTTP or HTTPS.

 ## Why setup HTTPS?